 In the list view of the 4 major data types

 When choosing or changing a plan, the user can select either monthly or yearly billing.
-If monthly, the monthly_id or the chosen plan is used in the Stripe workflow and if yearly, the yearly_id is used.
+If monthly, the monthly_id or the chosen plan is used in the Stripe workflow, and if yearly, the yearly_id is used.

-When an organization's subscription is renewed or paid for the first time, the subscription due date is pushed forward 1 month or year in the future as appropriate via API workflow triggered by Stripe webhook.
+When an organization's subscription is renewed or paid for the first time, the subscription due date is pushed forward 1 month or year in the future accordingly via API workflow triggered by Stripe webhook.
 If the user subscribes to a new plan, the API workflow finds the plan with matching ID and updates the organization's plan field.